vrivn3/vrivn3.github.io/README.md

 _A gif of a resume hosted online using Github and formatted with Jekyll website will be shown at the end of the instructions_

-### Creating an Account and Repository on Github
+### Setting up your repository on Github

-**GitHub** is a widely-used platform for developers to collaborate and manage projects.
-It's also a useful tool for hosting resumes online, providing professionals with improved visibility and control over their resumes.
-In this guide, we'll outline the simple steps to host a resume on GitHub.

-1. **Go to the GitHub website**: Begin by navigating to the GitHub website.
-Click [here](https://github.com/) to access the platform.

-2. **Signing up for an Account**: Click on the **"Sign up"** button located at the top right corner of the page to initiate the account creation process.

-3. **Creating Your Account**: Follow the on-screen instructions to enter your credentials and finalize the creation of your GitHub account.

-4. **Setting Up Your Repository**:
-   - Click on the **"+ (create new)"** sign located at the top right corner of the sidebar on your home account page.
+1. Click on the **"+ (create new)"** sign located at the top right corner of the sidebar on your home account page.
-   - Select **"New repository"** from the options provided.
+2. Select **"New repository"** from the options provided.
-   - Enter your GitHub username in the **"Repository name"** field.
+3. Enter your GitHub username in the **"Repository name"** field.
 This username will serve as the repository name, enabling you to create a dedicated space to host your resume on a static website.
-   - Optionally, add a description in the provided **Description** field.
+4. Optionally, add a description in the provided **Description** field.
-   - Ensure the repository is set to **Public** to make it accessible to anyone.
+5. Ensure the repository is set to **Public** to make it accessible to anyone.
-   - Confirm your selections by clicking on **"Create Repository"** at the bottom of the page.
+6. Confirm your selections by clicking on **"Create Repository"** at the bottom of the page.

 By following these steps, you've successfully established your presence on GitHub and created a dedicated repository to host your resume.